STKarunasena/STKarunasena/ReadMe.md

 pursue computer science and learn new technologies while actively involve in the industry to gain experience and become a professional.
-I believe in inspiring others through my actions and living my life to the fullest
+I believe in inspiring others through my actions and living my life to the fullest.

 - 📫  Reach me on sandalu.18@cse.mrt.ac.lk